kumbirai/Span-Challenge/README.md

 ### Input/output
 The input and output will be text files.
 We will pass an input file name on the command line and the league table will be saved to a new file named "league-table.txt".
 The input contains results of games, one per line.
-See [Sample Input] (#sample-input) for details.
+See [Sample Input](#sample-input) for details.
-The output is ordered from most to least points, following the format specified in [Expected Output] (#expected-output).
+The output is ordered from most to least points, following the format specified in [Expected Output](#expected-output).
 There is no special handling for malformed input files.

 ### The rules